madefortv/electronics-store/README.md

 - models.go hosts the datamodels and table building functions
 - db.go is where the sql queries live
 - config.go is the server/db config file
+- utils.go has some functions for calculating final price and other helpers
-- server_test.go is the test file
+- server_test.go blackbox tests the API

 # Assumptions
 Products can only have one deal applied to them at any given time.
-Calculating Attribution is hard and costs extra.
+Bundles do not "auto fill" in the other products from its bundle, they must be added one by one.
+Bundles only have one level, you there are no "bundles of bundles"

 # Approach
 a vanilla Go web applcation minus the sqlite and decimal packages for money safety.
-Utilize SQL to buld 4 tables, products, deals, offerings, and cart
+Utilize SQLite to buld 4 tables, products, deals, offerings, and cart

 Abstractly: